 How effective is the birth control pill?

 The better you are about taking your pill every day and starting your pill packs on time, the better the pill will work.
 You can use our birth control app to remind you to take your pills when you need to.
 But there’s a very small chance that you could still get pregnant, even if you always take your pills correctly.

-If you want a method that’s even better at preventing pregnancy, you might want to check out IUDs and the implant.
+If you want a method that’s even better at preventing pregnancy, check out IUDs and the implant.
 They’re the best at preventing pregnancy.
 But if you decide the pill is right for you, make sure you always take your pills on time so they work as well as possible.